Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 All in all, cell phones are great, but they are limited by coverage.

-#3.
 Satellite Communicator

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner

 A satellite communicator, such as the Garmin InReach Mini, allows you to send text messages from practically anywhere in the world.
-These devices are awesome if you want to keep your loved ones updated on your journey periodically.
+These devices are awesome if you want to keep your loved ones updated on your journey from time to time.
 I use a satellite communicator quite often when I go kayak fishing in remote locations to let my family know I am safe and keep them posted on any big fish I have caught.
 In the case of an accident, you can also trigger an SOS message that will notify and send first responders to your exact location.
 In addition, you can receive weather alerts.

-I think satellite communicators are a great method for folks who truly go off the beaten path and I never leave my Garmin InReach Mini at home.
+I think satellite communicators are a great method for folks who truly go off the beaten path, and I never leave my Garmin InReach Mini at home.

 In my opinion, satellite communicators are a must if you go in areas less traveled…especially if you go on your own without another vehicle or group of people.
 I highly recommend the Garmin InReach Mini as a good, affordable option.

-#4.
 Radios

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner